vadixidav/zoom/README.md

 # zoom

 A library for Rust particle physics

+## Warning

+This project is highly out-of-date and not designed for large or high-performance simulations.
+If you are interested in Rust particle simulations, please look at https://rapier.rs/.

+## About

 The goal of this library is to handle all particle interactions needed in a particle system in a generic way.
 Traits will be created for particles that allow them to be stored into octrees and quadtrees.
 This library will also provide Barnes-Hut trees for efficient simulations of charged or gravitational particle simulations.
 Eventually, support for GPU acceleration will be added, but this may require an API change.